JCorcho/KallyBot/README.md

 ## Description

 KallyBot was birthed as project made to demonstrate the basics of making a Discord bot, using HTTP services and GCloud development tools.
-I found very little information on programming Discord bots in GoLang thus I made a tutorial to help get people started -> [youtube video link].
-After development of the bot a few language learning servers adopted the bot so now it has a few practical use case examples.
+I found very little information on programming Discord bots in GoLang thus I am making a tutorial to help get people started -> [coming soon].
+After development of the bot a few language learning discord servers adopted the bot so now it has a few practical use case examples.

 ## Getting Started